What to Bring

 You will see many beautiful items that you fall in love with.
 You can either bring an empty suitcase with you, buy one here or plan on shipping things back home.

 As of September 2022, Covid vaccines or PCR tests are not required to enter Morocco.
-Any medications you need.
-Diarrhea medicine, aspirin ... your own small medicine kit may be useful for you.
-Except for the current Covid vaccine, common vaccines are not mandatory for visiting Morocco.
-There are regular pharmacies in most towns.
+Any medications you need, diarrhea medicine, aspirin ... your own small medicine kit may be useful.
+Regular pharmacies are available.
 Personally, I visit the local herbalist and he concocts something for me that heals my issues quite well.
 Homeopathy is available in Morocco but not readily - I suggest you bring your own.

 Patience.
 Be prepared for last minute changes.